ivanorsolic/oricodes/content/english/Artificial Intelligence/how to train your model.md

 {{% notice info %}}

-Make sure to make copies of your json files and invert the steering values aswell.
+Make sure to make copies of your JSON files and invert their steering values as well.

 {{% /notice %}}